 Bert and Ernie the mini donkeys can also be spotted frolicking along with the newly acquired mini pony's, "Piper & Bootz",

-Cedar Gate Farm hens are reproduced,incubated, hatched and raised from day 1 to full size adult hens here on the farm.
+Cedar Gate Farm hens are reproduced, incubated, hatched and raised from day 1 to full size adult hens here on the farm.
 Currently having nearly 90+ hens producing generously sized extra large brown eggs with bright orange yolks daily.
-The chickens are cage free, free-ranged and currently eat a diet of whole grains that include local hard red wheat berries, local whole oats, local corn and oyster shells.
+The chickens are cage free, some free-ranged and currently eat a diet of wholesome grains.
 They are all antibiotic, pesticide and cage free.
-During the week you may often see them free-ranging as well and at times.....crossing the road.

 Melvin is our mascot here at Cedar Gate Farm.
 We all enjoyed watching him grow from the size of a shoe to a mighty heafty goofball here at the farm.
 Being bottle fed, along with his two twin sisters that were born the previous year, these South Down Baby Doll Sheep have been given the opportunity to become very docile and gentle to the human touch.
 Melvin has gotten into some trouble, perhaps like playful young boys do, but we love Melvin and his Koala Bear face no matter what mischief he gets himself into.
 The phrase, "Oh Melvin", is used here on the property DAILY!!